Lin3141/qa-category-search/README.md

 Please note that this plugin is currently in beta.
 It may contain bugs or incomplete features.
 We recommend using it cautiously in production environments.

 ## Prerequisites
-Ensure that the **Search Box widget** is added in the Admin Panel, as the category dropdown is integrated directly next to the search box.
+Ensure that the **Search Box widget** is added in the Layout section in Admin Panel, as the category dropdown is integrated directly next to the search box.

 ## Installation